 - exercises that place jarring pressure on the pelvis and torso, such as horseback riding

 - exercises or environments that increase the risk of overheating

-Pregnant people who do high-impact exercises or play contact sports may be putting too much pressure on the uterus.
+Pregnant people who do high impact exercises or play contact sports may be putting too much pressure on the uterus.
 This can cause complications such as bleeding and preterm labor.

-As always, stop exercising when:
+As always, a person should stop exercising when they:

-- dizzy or lightheaded
+- feel dizzy or lightheaded

-- having trouble breathing
+- have difficulty breathing

-- having a headache
+- have a headache